 Narendra Rocherolle is a veteran entrepreneur, designer, and software engineer.

-He is currently Co-Founder & CEO of Threefold Photos, home to Smile App and Webshots.
+He is currently Co-Founder & CEO of Threefold Photos, home of Webshots.
 Narendra was previously co-founder and later CEO of Webshots the first photo sharing website, that he and his partners sold in 1999 to Excite@Home.
 The Webshots assets were purchased back by he and his partners in 2001 as they continued to grow the company into a Top 30 media property until it was sold to CNET Networks in 2004.
 In 2012, they re-acquired the Webshots assets for a second time (from American Greetings).

 He is also Co-Founder and Chairman of the infrastructure applications company, Message Bus, and serves as Curator for the Serendipity Series produced by The Start Project.